tvdmitrii/courseSchedulePlanner-api/README.md

 # Course Schedule Planner

-This is a semester-long individual project for Enterprise Java Programming course that aims to showcase experience with Java, Java Web Development, REST API, Unit Testing, Database Design, and Hibernate Object Relational Mapping.

-Checkout website demo and high-level code overview on [YouTube](https://youtu.be/JCVENmpXvnI).
+This project was originally developed as an individual academic project and designed and implemented end-to-end by me.
+It showcases hands-on experience with Java-based web application development, including REST API design, unit testing, database modeling, and Hibernate object–relational mapping.

 ## Structure
-Current repository contains database access and REST API logic.
-[Course Schedule Planner WebApp](https://github.com/tvdmitrii/courseSchedulePlanner-webApp) contains the WebApp that consume the REST API.
+This repository contains the backend REST API and database access logic.
+[Course Schedule Planner WebApp](https://github.com/tvdmitrii/courseSchedulePlanner-webApp) contains the WebApp that consumes the REST API.
 [Course Schedule Planner API Interface](https://github.com/tvdmitrii/courseSchedulePlanner-interface) contains the DTO classes and resource interfaces for REST API.

 ## Problem Statement